blurleisuree/la-routine-new/README.md

 ---

+## Note
+This project is for educational purposes only and does not include licensing, support, or active maintenance.

+---

 ## Acknowledgments
 - Thanks to the La-Routine-New team for inspiration.
 - Special thanks to our early adopters for their feedback.